bersling/sveltepuzzle/README.md

 <img src="./artwork/readme-assets/app-icon.rounded.256.png" align="right"
      alt="Svelte Puzzle Logo" width="128" height="128">

-Svelte Puzzle is a simple puzzle game built with Svelte for SvelteHack 2023.
+Svelte Puzzle is a puzzle game built with Svelte for SvelteHack 2023.
 It shows how Svelte can be used together with Capacitor to build mobile apps for iOS and Android.

-I even went as far as to release the app to the actual Google Play Store (Android) and iOS App Store and document the process.
+The game is officially available on the App Store for iOS and Google Play Store for Android, see below.

 ## Demo 🚀